Prices from £17.99

 - an intrauterine device (IUD), which is inserted directly into your uterus and doesn’t contain hormones

-- the injection, which works similarly to the pill and is given at your GP or a sexual health clinic
+- the contraceptive injection, which works similarly to the pill and is given at your GP or a sexual health clinic

-- the implant, a small device implanted into your arm which releases hormones slowly to prevent pregnancy
+- the contraceptive implant, a small device implanted into your arm which releases hormones slowly to prevent pregnancy

 -